Home Learn NPS vs Mutual Funds- Which is Better?

 • Higher Returns Over Time: Investments in NPS Tier 2 accounts have the potential for substantial long-term growth, especially with a notable allocation to equity investments.

-• Accessible with Low Investments: Start your NPS journey with a modest initial deposit of just Rs.
+• Accessible with Low Investments: You can start your NPS journey with a modest initial deposit of just Rs.
 500 for Tier 1 and Rs.
 1,000 for Tier 2 accounts.
 You can make contributions conveniently via various methods.

 • Simplified Documentation: Entry into the NPS is straightforward, whether through the NPS CRA login or by completing minimal paperwork and providing identity and address proof.